-While the last few years have brought progress in addressing decades of underdevelopment, Malawi remains one of the poorest countries in the world.
+The last few years have brought encouraging progress in addressing decades of underdevelopment, but Malawi remains one of the poorest countries in the world.

-Hunger: every year in Malawi, millions of people struggle to grow enough to eat.
+Every year in Malawi, millions of people struggle to grow enough to eat.
 Current farming methods can barely support the number of people living off the land.

-We’re helping families improve farming methods to grow more food, helping prevent the spread of HIV and delivering effective care and treatment for those living the virus.
-We are:
+Our partners are helping to prevent the spread of HIV and delivering effective care and treatment for those living with the virus.

-• Supporting communities in areas at high risk of drought and flooding to build their resilience to future disasters so they no longer have to rely on emergency aid.
+We are supporting communities in areas at high risk of drought and flooding to build their resilience to future disasters so they no longer have to rely on emergency aid.